-As determined by the panel’s review of the literature, assessment of current clinical practices, and determination of evidence gaps, research needs were determined as follows:
+As determined by the panel’s review of the literature, assessment of current clinical practices, and evidence gaps, research needs were determined as follows:

-- Conduct diagnostic and cost-effectiveness studies to identify which subsets of patients, according to specific history or physical examination findings, should be submitted for additional vestibular testing and/or radio-graphic imaging in the setting of presumed BPPV.
+- Conduct diagnostic and cost-effectiveness studies to identify which subsets of patients, based on specific history or physical examination findings, should be submitted for additional vestibular testing and/or radiographic imaging in the setting of presumed BPPV.

-- Conduct diagnostic and cost-effectiveness studies evaluating the utility and costs of audiometry in the diagnostic evaluation of BPPV.
+- Diagnostic and cost-effectiveness studies evaluating the utility and costs of audiometry in the diagnostic evaluation of BPPV are needed.

 - Determine whether education and application of clinical diagnostic criteria for BPPV will change physician behavior in terms of anticipated decreases in ordering of diagnostic tests.

-- Determine the optimal number of CRPs and the time interval between performances of CRP for patients with posterior canal BPPV.
+- Determine the optimal number of CRPs and the time interval between performance of CRPs for patients with posterior canal BPPV.

-- Conduct cost-effectiveness studies for the potential advantages of earlier intervention based on earlier diagnosis and earlier symptom resolution with expedient PRMs for BPPV.
+- Cost-effectiveness studies for the potential advantages of earlier intervention based on earlier diagnosis and earlier symptom resolution with expedient CRPs for BPPV are needed.
 Both direct health care and global economic costs require assessment.

-- Conduct extended cohort studies with longer follow-up to determine if measures such as self-performance of CRP or longitudinal vestibular rehabilitation decrease recurrence rates for BPPV or complications from BPPV such as falls.
+- Extended cohort studies with longer follow-up to determine if measures such as self-performance of CRP or longitudinal VR decrease recurrence rates for BPPV or complications from BPPV such as falls.

-- Conduct studies on the functional impact of BPPV as they relate to home safety, work safety and absences, and driving risks.
+- Studies on the functional impact of BPPV as they relate to home safety, work safety and absences, and driving risks.

-- Conduct epidemiological studies on the rates of falls with BPPV as an underlying cause/diagnosis.
+- Epidemiologic studies on the rates of falls with BPPV as an underlying cause/diagnosis.